-It would be a challenge to find a club run anywhere in the country that doesn’t take in a coffee shop or cafe at its half way point.
-The stop for coffee while cycling is a tradition as inescapable as shaving your legs or referring to distances exclusively in kilometres.
-So who is this upstart telling us we shouldn’t be stopping for a lovely, refreshing rest?
+It would be a challenge to find a club run anywhere in the world that doesn’t take in a coffee stop at some point in the ride.
+The stop for coffee is a tradition as inescapable as shaving your legs or referring to distances exclusively in kilometres.
+So why do I think we shouldn’t be stopping for a lovely, refreshing rest?

 A few weeks ago I had the pleasure of joining a group ride, something I don’t often get to do, so whilst I was nervous about being able to stick the pace of some of the faster riders, I was looking forward to spending some time of the bike in the company of others.
 Unfortunately for one reason or other it took over 90 minutes to cover the first 30km of relatively flat road.
 Then at just before 2 hours from the start someone called for a coffee stop!
 I made the anti-social decision to carry on solo….

 Café stops on a Sunday ride are a great tradition, and for many are considered as a way to refuel, socialise, get some warmth back in the hand and feet, and possibly a chance to dry off.
 But are they really a benefit?
 Well here are three physiological reasons to keep riding…

 Have you ever stopped riding without a warm-down?
 What do your legs feel like a little later on?
 Well, chances are during the café stop, you are not only not warming down, but you are then sitting in a fairly cramped space, this will not promote clearance of waste products from the working muscle, and in worst case situations will also cause blood pooling in the legs.

 This will often mean that when you get up to climb back on your bike, your legs will feel very heavy and stiff.
 It will often take 20-30 mins before you feel you are riding effectively again.
 Of course this could also have something to do with the metabolic imbalances you have just caused where the body is trying to promote carbohydrate storage to aid recovery.